amesval/nd0821-c3-starter-code/README.md

 # API Creation

 An API was created using FastAPI (https://fastapi.tiangolo.com/).
-The API implement:
+The API implements:
-* GET method on the root giving a welcome message.
+* GET method on the root (giving a welcome message).
-* POST that does model inference.
+* POST method that performs the model inference.

 The API uses type hinting, and a Pydantic model to ingest the body from POST.
-You can check the implementation in the *main.py* file.
+You can check the implementation in the *src/main.py* file.

 Two examples are provided to test for a positive and negative class.
 Feel free to inspect both files:
-1) api_body_example_neg.json
+1) *src/api_body_example_neg.json*
-2) api_body_example_pos.json
+2) *src/api_body_example_pos.json*

 # Software test cases

-To test the API functionality, the *test_api.py* defines 3 cases to validate the POST and GET methods.
+To test the API functionality, *src/test_api.py* defines 3 cases to validate the POST and GET methods.

-In the *starter/ml/test_functions.py* you can find multiple test cases to verify that the training, the generation of artifacts, and the inference pipeline works as expected.
+In *src/ml/test_functions.py* you can find multiple test cases to verify that the training, the generation of artifacts, and the inference pipeline works as expected.

 To run all the test, just run from the terminal
 ```